Step Up (franchise): Step Up: High Water (2018–2022)

-A television series based on the film series simply titled Step Up: High Water was released on January 31, 2018, on YouTube Red.
+A television series based on the film series and serving as a reboot.
+The series titled Step Up: High Water was released on January 31, 2018, on YouTube Red.
 YouTube renewed the series for a second season in May 2018, premiering on March 20, 2019.

 The series was canceled after two seasons in August 2019, but in May 2020, the series was announced to have been renewed and picked up for third season on Starz.
 It is also renamed as Step Up in this season.
 It would premiere in October 2022, before being canceled again shortly before the finale in December.